April 23, 2026

 Typeface’s research shows the gap clearly: 95% of marketing leaders report rising content demand, but only 14% feel completely confident they can keep pace.

 As Vishal Sood, our President of R&D, describes it, the bottleneck has shifted.
-Content generation is no longer the limiting factor.
 The real constraint is whether content can move through the organization.

 Over the past few years, many teams have done the early work well.
 They ran pilots, tested guardrails, and built confidence around compliance and governance.
 What is still missing is the infrastructure required to make generated content usable at an enterprise scale.
 That is why AI can feel powerful in a demo and frustrating in production.